MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage/indexeddb.md

 Microsoft Edge brings a number of improvements to the [IndexedDB](https://msdn.microsoft.com/library/hh772651) API, including:
 * **Local use**: Added support for webpages loaded via a `"file://"` URI scheme.
 This allows developers accessing files from disk to use these APIs.
 * **Removal of soft limits**: `IndexedDB` will not request user authorization to use more than 10 megabytes of space.
-* **Changes to default hard limits**: Indexed Database limits are removed for Windows Store apps using JavaScript.
+* **Changes to default hard limits**: Indexed Database limits are removed for UWP apps using JavaScript.
 Additionally, Microsoft Edge now considers the volume size in determining the per-domain and per-total limit on how much disk space can be used.
 The table below applies to both phone and desktop versions of Microsoft Edge.

 Volume size | Per domain | Total limit
 :---------- | :---------- | :-----------